THURSDAY, AUGUST 5, 2021

 inside the Community Center, including at all times when they are attending the Friday Night Social and Dance Night.

 The only exceptions to the the mask rule include:

-* Swimming or participating in an aqua aerobics class in the pool
+* Swimming or participating in an aqua aerobics class

 * Showering before and after using the pool